nextstrain/ncov/narratives/ncov_sit-rep_2020-04-10.md

 <!-- This is left-side text -->
 # [Initial introductions to other regions](https://nextstrain.org/ncov/global/2020-04-09?dmax=2020-02-15&dmin=2020-01-15&p=full&d=map,tree)

-During the 2nd month of the outbreak, we start to see individual cases crop up in North America, Europe and Oceania.
+During the 2nd month of the outbreak, from mid-January to mid_February 2020, we start to see individual cases crop up in North America, Europe and Oceania.
 These early samples still group with samples from Asia, and generally lack the hallmarks of local transmission.
 <br><br>
 This is consistent with initial sparks being thrown from the main outbreak in Asia to other parts of the world.
 Although most of these sparks did not result in localized outbreaks, at least two of these introductions took off.